Last week, eleven deaf-blind actors of Tel Aviv’s Nalaga’at Center performed the international hit, “Not By Bread Alone,” at New York University.

 Dough and Dreams

-The beat of a drum is heard periodically throughout the performance, signaling a new act.
-The actors cannot hear or see the drum, yet they can sense its vibrations.
+The beat of a drum plays periodically throughout the performance, signaling a new act.
+While the actors cannot hear or see the drum, they can sense its vibrations.
 They learned to feel vibrations as they move through the air.